-Périgord in 1 week, a wonderful escape in the heart of the Dordogne
+The Périgord in 1 week, a beautiful escape to the heart of the Dordogne

-This is a trip full of discoveries and pleasant surprises in a pleasant region to live in.
-In the southwest of France in the Aquitain Basin, the Dordogne is divided into 4 determined by a color that resembles them.
-White, black, green or purple, Périgord is full of tourist sites, fun activities and historical and gastronomic riches.
-Traveling through Périgord in 1 week is the guarantee of a wonderful stay in a region with varied panoramas.
+This is a trip filled with discoveries and pleasant surprises in a region that's a joy to live in.
+In southwestern France, in the Aquitaine Basin, the Dordogne is divided into four distinct areas, each identified by a color that reflects its character: white, black, green, or purple.
+The Périgord region abounds with tourist attractions, fun activities, and rich historical and gastronomic heritage.
+Exploring the Périgord in one week guarantees a wonderful stay in a region with diverse landscapes.

-Day 1: Périgord Blanc, Périgueux and its surroundings
+Day 1: The White Périgord, Périgueux and its surroundings

 Vesunna Museum